jacogasp/workshop-nextflow/README.md

 ## Running with Docker

-Use thi command if nextflow is not installed and you want to use the official docker image
+Use this command if nextflow is not installed and you want to use the official docker image

 ```shell